Chandru1367/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+## To find the L and U matrix

 1.Import numpy

+2.From scipy.linalg import lu respectively

+3.Get the input of matrix values from user using eval

+4.Print the value of L and U

+## To find the LU Decomposition of a matrix

+1.Import numpy

-2.From scipy.linalg import lu,lu_factor,lu_solve respectively
+2.From scipy.linalg import lu_factor,lu_solve respectively

 3.Get the input of matrix values from user using eval